voxel51/fiftyone/docs/user_guide/basics.rst

 `Datasets` do not store all images in memory, instead storing image paths and then caching data as needed.

+`Datasets` should be thought of as unordered collections. `Samples` can be added to them and they can be accessed by key.
+However, slicing and sorting of `Datasets` is done through the use of `Views`. `Views` allow for an ordered look into the `Dataset` or a subset of the `Dataset` along user specified axes.

 Samples
 _______